Network of physical parameters of soils in Catalonia (XMS-Cat)

 Viewer ICGC XMS-Cat

 In the viewer provided by ICGC it is possible to consult the data of the physical parameters of the soils of the active stations that make up the network, their geographical location and the pedological information.
+It is possible to load the layers of the Geoindex-Soils referring to their classifications and climate regimes at scale 1:250.000.

 The search for the physical parameters of the soils is carried out according to the date (day / month / year and time) and can be visualized graphically and / or downloaded in csv format.
 The data that can be consulted are: